Deploying new IDP and PKI code

 No-Migration Recycle

 When responding to a production incident with a config change, or otherwise in a hurry, you might want to recycle without waiting for a migration instance.
-For environments other than prod, note that if a migration has been introduced on main, new instances will fail to start until migrations are run.

 1. Recycle the boxes without a migration instance